TheRightThing/tetra-spec/concepts/spec.md

 ## IDE
 * Like black box parts of a electric circuit for components.
+* Use gestures for syntax constructs:
+  * How do we revolutionise code creation?

 ## Tag
 Contextual changes for types and functions: